Responsibility for policy: Chief Financial Officer

 - Staff are advised to arrange insurance cover well in advance of international travel on University business.

 - Standard insurance for international travel on University business is arranged by the University at no charge to the staff member's cost centre.

-- Where travel on University business requires high-cost insurance cover (i.e. for travel to extreme-risk or high-risk areas), the portion of the premium in excess of regular insurance cover will be recharged to the cost centre concerned.
+- Where travel on University business requires high-cost insurance cover (i.e. for travel to ‘do not travel’ or ‘avoid non-essential travel’ areas), the portion of the premium in excess of regular insurance cover will be recharged to the cost centre concerned.

 - Staff who elect to undertake private travel in conjunction with travel on University business are required to make their own travel insurance arrangements for the period of personal travel and to personally meet any associated insurance costs; personal travel insurance can be arranged at the University rate through the University's travel insurance company.

 Travel warnings and advice

 - Staff planning to travel on University business should refer to the Government's official travel advisories published by the Ministry of Foreign Affairs and Trade.

 - Through its TMC, insurers and other information sources the University is also made aware of potential and confirmed ‘do not travel’ or ‘avoid non-essential travel’ areas around the world.

 - Travel to areas identified by the TMC or the Ministry of Foreign Affairs and Trade as ‘do not travel’ or ‘avoid non-essential travel’ areas requires the specific approval of the Vice-Chancellor; staff who wish to travel to ‘do not travel’ or ‘avoid non-essential travel’ areas must apply to do so to the Director of the Vice-Chancellor’s Office who will assess the application on its merits taking account of the potential risk and the benefits and/or value to the University and make a recommendation to the Vice-Chancellor.